-Candidates may be examined on Tuesday and Wednesday of Commencement Week, and they are advised to avail themselves of the opportunity in order to qualify themselves by September in any studies in which they may be found deficient.
+Candidates may be examined during the week preceding Commencement Week, and they are advised to avail themselves of the opportunity in order to qualify themselves by September in any studies in which they may be found deficient.
 Those who cannot apply at this time will be examined at the beginning of the school year.